 First, the 2UZ-FE is the only engine in the line to use a cast-iron block.
-This dramatically increases the engine’s durability, but it also makes it significantly heavier.
+This dramatically increases the engine’s life, but it also makes it significantly heavier.
 Even then, Toyota unveiled this engine as a more durable and longer-lasting option.

 But compared to the 1UZ-FE, it’s a very similar engine.
 They both have aluminum DOHC cylinder heads, an MFI fuel injection system, one-piece cast aluminum camshafts, and a cast aluminum intake manifold.

 Meanwhile, the 3UZ-FE was more of a direct upgrade to the 1UZ-FE, while Toyota opted to install VVT-i and electronic throttle control to newer 2UZ-FE engines instead of coming up with another variant for it.